networkoptix/nx_open_integrations/docker/readme.md

 In-client update:
 Currently in-client update works but several limitations.

 1. Go to "≡" menu.
 Select System Administration... -> Updates tab.
 2. Click the Update to Specific Build button.
 Input build number and password and click "Select Build".
 3. Click the Download button.
 4. Once finished click the Install update button.
 5. The install will stay at Installing... for some time and then the Finish Update button will appear.
 6. Click the Finish Update button.
 7. Then click Yes button.
 8. You will now be at the Reconnecting... dialog.
 This will also sit in this state.
 Click Cancel.
 This will close the connection to the server.
 9. Stop your container
 10. Start it again
 11. Connect to the container with the Nx Desktop client.
 12. Go to Updates section (see p.
 1).
 You should see an Update successful message.
-    13.You may be disconnected again but connecting once more should work and the updates tab should show the new version.
+13. You may be disconnected again but connecting once more should work and the updates tab should show the new version.

 Updating the image itself:

 1. Stop your container.
 2. Move the copy of the DB and recorded video to another folder.
 3. Remove container.
     * sudo docker container rm <container id>
 4. Remove Docker image.
     * sudo docker image rm <image id>
 5. Build new Docker image with the new Server version.
 6. Bring DB and video files back.
 7. Run the new image referencing the DB and video files.

 ## MacOS support ##

 With this Docker container you can run a container on MacOS.
 It does come with some limitations.

 *  "Host" networking will not work as the MacOS puts the Docker container inside a VM, not directly on the main OS.
 See https://docs.docker.com/docker-for-mac/networking/ for details.
 *  "Bridge" is probably the best option but for the reasons above requires some manual addition of servers and cameras

 ## TODO ##